Padiham F.C.: History

 The club was founded in 1948 with the renovation of the Arbories Memorial Sports Ground.
 The new club was admitted to the second division of the Lancashire Combination for 1949–50 and a crowd of 1,777 turned up to see their opening fixture of the season in August with Chorley reserves.

 They became founder members of the North West Counties Football League in 1982 but left the league in 1990.
 They returned in 2000 after spending £500,000 on upgrading the Arbories Memorial Sports Ground and finished in the top four of the second division in 2003 and 2005.

 They gained promotion to the Northern Premier League Division One North for season 2013–14 after winning the North West Counties Football League Premier Division in season 2012–13, but returned to the North West Counties League after being relegated two seasons later.

 Racial abuse

 In October 2018, a game between Congleton Town and Padiham was called off after fans subjected Padiham players to racial abuse, and Padiham players' wallets were emptied in the changing rooms during the game.

 Congleton were fined £160 for their supporters' abuse, while Padiham were fined £165 for leaving the field.

 Current staff

-Micky Morrison is the current Padiham FC manager being supported by former player Ben Hoskin (Assistant Manager) Cameron Foster (Coach) Jonathan Kyle (Goalkeeping Coach).
+Michael Morrison (Mozza) is the current Padiham FC manager, supported by Matt Barnes (Assistant Manager), and Martin Campbell (Goalkeeping Coach).